 For intermediate students and focuses on listening comprehension and oral communication in a college environment and common social situations.
-It stresses extended listening, notetaking, speaking, and pronunciation skills and begins to prepare students for content-based courses.
+It stresses extended listening, note taking, speaking, and pronunciation skills and begins to prepare students for content-based courses.
 Units do not apply to the associate degree and offered credit/no-credit only.
-May be taken 2 times for credit.